Masterminds/sprig/README.md

 - split: strings.Split, but as `split SEP STRING`.
 The results are returned as a map with the indexes set to _N, where N is an integer starting from 0.
   Use it like this: `{{$v := "foo/bar/baz" | split "/"}}{{$v._0}}` (Prints `foo`)
+- splitList: strings.Split, but as `split SEP STRING`.
+The results are returned as an array.

 ### Integer Slice Functions: